PrefectHQ/prefect/docs/cloud/concepts/api.md

 Prefect exposes a full GraphQL API for querying and interacting with the platform.

 We've designed this API to be clear and powerful.
-It is not merely a way to send instructions to the API; it allows users to fully introspect every piece of their relevant data.
+Not only does it allow users to send instructions to the backend, it allows users to fully introspect every piece of relevant data.

 Throughout these docs, sections directly related to the GraphQL API are denoted with a <Badge text="GQL" vertical="middle"/> badge.